 - Military identification card

-- A vehicle registration card, voter registration card or a recorded declaration of domicile
+- Vehicle registration card, voter registration card or recorded declaration of domicile

-- Verification of total household income (could include a copy of your federal tax return or wage-earning statements) for each member of your household
+- Verification of total household income (through a copy of your federal tax return or wage-earning statements) for each member of your household

 The Bottom Line

-A homestead exemption can protect you and your home from a certain amount in property taxes and also protects you from creditors by shielding a portion of your property's assessed value.
+A homestead exemption can protect you from property taxes up to a certain point and protects you from creditors by shielding a portion of your property's assessed value.